 Development of Alternative Resource Plans.

-The electric utility shall identify, describe and document the specific generation attributes that are required to provide sufficient capacity and energy resources in order to satisfy forecasted system needs, including forecasted planning reserve margins and the electric utility’s share of local clearing requirements applicable in each season of each year for the planning horizon.
+The electric utility shall identify, describe and document the specific generation attributes that are required to provide sufficient capacity and energy resources in order to satisfy forecasted system needs, including forecasted planning reserve margins and the electric utility’s share of local clearing requirements, to the extent any share in that shortfall is not hedged, applicable in each season of each year for the planning horizon.

 The electric utility shall identify, describe and document all uncertain factors, assumptions and risks that could materially affect the performance of alternative resource plans over the planning horizon.
 These shall include, but are not limited to—